robertointerface/payment-system/README.md

 on AWS, the purpose is to show State machine orchestration WITH a good CI/CD methodology.

 # WHAT TO LOOK FOR.
-1 - Cloudformation usage, couldformation file on cloudformation/cfn.yml
+1 - Cloudformation usage, couldformation file on cloudformation/cfn.yml <br>
-2 - State machine built with python package 'stepfunctions'.
+2 - State machine built with python package 'stepfunctions' in state_machine/payment_state_machine_definition.py . <br>
+3 - Lambdas are defined under directory lambdas. <br>
-3 - State machine being deployed with CircleCI, the state machine and cloudformation Stack <br>
+4 - State machine being deployed with CircleCI where circleci YML file is under .circleci/config.yml,<br>
-are deployed with the Git branch name, this way multiple users can work and test the state machine <br>
+the state machine and cloudformation Stack are deployed with the Git branch name, this way multiple users can work and test <br>
-at the same time, otherwise you have multiple users tyring to deploy state machine with name <br>
+the state machine at the same time, otherwise you have multiple users tyring to deploy state machine with the same name. <br>
 STAGING-state-machine-name.
-Also, user gets the option to delete deployed cloudformation Stack <br>
-with CircleCI web interface by just pushing a button.
+Also, user gets the option to delete deployed cloudformation Stack with CircleCI web interface by just pushing a button.<br>
-4 - Lambdas 'check_product_availability' & 'pay-order' are quite modular when for example the payment <br>
+5 - Lambdas 'check_product_availability' & 'pay-order' are quite modular, when for example the payment <br>
 methodology (by credit card, bank account or user credit) can be specified as environment variables when <br>
-creating the lambda and lambda will use specific classes depending on those environment variables.
+creating the lambda and lambda will use specific classes depending on those environment variables. <br>
-4 - Unit testing on the AWS Lambdas have coverage and results are saved on xml files which allows for <br>
-easier inspection on CircleCI of test results.
+6 - Unit testing on the AWS Lambdas have coverage and results are saved on xml files which allows for easier inspection on CircleCI of test results.<br>
-5 - Package management is done with Poetry which is more painful to handle than just pip BUT it will save <br>
+7 - Package management is done with Poetry which is more painful to learn than just pip BUT it will save <br>
 a lot of problems in the future as it keeps good track of all dependencies.
 6 - Lambdas use MongoDB database, As the state machine lives inside a VPC and the <br>
 MongoDB database is created on another VPC cluster, a peering connection was created <br>